MMA-HHG/MMA/notes.md

 * The makefile is built using the following command:
     ```cmake -D CMAKE_Fortran_COMPILER=mpifort ..```
     <--- Not necessary with proper installation of the packages (non-Conda env).
+    * You can enter interactive cmake cofiguration by using `ccmake`

 * In order to compile the code using non-GNU standard (flag -std=gnu, -std=2003 etc.),
     several modifications had to be done.
 First, non-gnu standards do not support